The First Chapter in South Carolina

 Daughters today have continued to strive to meet the objectives of the members that served before them.
 Members volunteer countless hours educating children about their country's history as well as visiting with the veterans at the Dorn VA Medical Center.
 This year, our members participated in hosting a Christmas luncheon for homeless veterans at the Dorn VA Hospital, as well as hosting events for soldiers deploying from Columbia.

 The National Society of the Daughters of the American Revolution is a non-profit, non-political, volunteer service organization with nearly 3,000 chapters in each of the fifty states, the District of Columbia, Australia, Canada, France, Mexico, the United Kingdom, Japan, Bahamas, Bermuda, Germany and Spain.

 E-mail the Columbia Chapter for membership information.

-Website created and maintained by Angela Cooksey Cox.
+Website created by Angela Cooksey Garrett and maintained by Callie Cox.

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.

 Created 11/4/1998 - Updated 7/5/2016